ChemGraph-XANES: An Agentic Framework for XANES Simulation and Curation: Methods

 \subsection{Automatic FDMNES input generation}

-Automatic FDMNES input generation in \textit{ChemGraph-XANES} combines deterministic script-based file construction with an agentic parameter-selection layer.
-Within the broader ChemGraph multi-agent architecture, we implemented a retrieval-augmented expert agent that ingests markdown documentation, indexes its contents into a queryable knowledge base, and retrieves grounded guidance when executor agents must determine how an FDMNES calculation should be parameterized.
-The framework further supports planner-worker execution, in which specialized agents decompose the overall task and dispatch tool calls through a shared orchestration layer.
-In practice, the expert agent functions as a domain-knowledge specialist, informing executor agents how to set parameters such as the absorbing species, cluster radius, magnetic settings, and related calculation options before the corresponding XANES tools are invoked.
+Automatic FDMNES input generation in ChemGraph-XANES combines deterministic script-based file construction with an agentic parameter-selection layer.
+Within the broader ChemGraph architecture, a retrieval-augmented agent can ingest text or PDF-derived documentation, index its contents into a queryable knowledge base, and retrieve grounded guidance when an FDMNES calculation must be parameterized.
+In the demonstration trace reported below, the RAG agent graph exposes both documentation-retrieval tools and XANES execution tools, allowing a retrieved \texttt{Range} value to be passed into a schema-validated XANES tool call.
+This should be interpreted as a configured tool-level coupling demonstration rather than as a fully general expert/executor controller that automatically runs all downstream normalization and data-curation helpers.
 Agent decisions are validated against structured schemas, which translate high-level reasoning into the standardized parameters required by the backend.
-By using the same execution pipeline for both agents and researchers, the system maintains a consistent audit trail, ensuring that FDMNES simulations remain reproducible across diverse operating modes.

 Once the calculation arguments are fixed, FDMNES input files are generated directly from the \texttt{ase.Atoms} objects.
 For each structure, the workflow writes both the steering file \texttt{fdmfile.txt} and the main input file \texttt{fdmnes\_in.txt}.
-Unless the absorbing species is explicitly specified by the user, the absorbing atom is chosen as the element with the largest atomic number present in the structure.
-This should be understood as an implementation-level default for high-throughput workflows rather than a general scientific assumption, and it can be overridden whenever a different absorbing edge is desired.

-The current implementation writes a fixed FDMNES energy mesh together with a user-defined cluster radius, which defaults to $6.0$ \AA.
-Optional magnetic contributions can also be enabled.
-In addition, the generated input includes the \texttt{Green}, \texttt{Density\_all}, \texttt{Quadrupole}, \texttt{Spherical}, and \texttt{SCF} directives, corresponding to the self-consistent finite-difference workflow used here.
+The absorber can be specified either by atomic species or by site index.
+If the user provides \texttt{absorber\_idx}, the workflow writes the FDMNES \texttt{Absorber} keyword with that 1-based atom index, enabling a site-specific calculation for the selected atom in the structure ordering.
+If \texttt{absorber\_idx} is not provided but \texttt{z\_absorber} is specified, the workflow writes \texttt{Z\_absorber}, which selects all atoms with that atomic number as the absorbing species in the FDMNES sense.
+If neither argument is supplied, the workflow chooses the element with the largest atomic number present in the structure as a deterministic fallback and writes it through \texttt{Z\_absorber}.
+Edge selection is exposed through the \texttt{edge} argument, which is written to the generated input with the FDMNES \texttt{Edge} keyword and defaults to the K edge when no other edge is specified.